Mdirfan81/webpack/README.md

 ### 1. What is Webpack ?
 > Webpack was designed to help you bundle all your dependencies into one or more files.

->Dependencies are othe JS modules that your main JS file requires in order to do its JOB.
+> Dependencies are other JS modules that your main JS file requires in order to do its JOB.

-> We can import SASS, LESS, hnadlebars, XML, JS, JSX and so much more!
+> We can import SASS, LESS, handlebars, XML, JS, JSX and so much more!
 ```
 Webpack is a static module bundler for JavaScript applications that takes all of your code and turns it into something that
 can be used in a web browser.
 Modules are reusable bits of code made up of JavaScript, node modules, images, and